Hiccup99/Dodecahedron/README.md

 # Dodecahedron
-A C++ program to build a dodecahedron using GLUT library.
+A C/C++ program to build a dodecahedron using GLUT library.
 The object can be rotated using the following keys.

 W-UP<br/>
 S-DOWN<br/>